Sergei holding a framed photograph of a new car

 What is a payment holiday?

 You’ll continue to be charged interest if you take a payment holiday and you’ll still have to pay back the loan at a later date.
+Your monthly repayments may also go up after the agreed payment holiday is over – check the terms with your lender.

 Can I take out a loan while on benefits or unemployed?

-Having little or no income poses a big risk to lenders.
+Having little or no income poses a bigger risk to lenders.
 If they do offer you a loan, they may ask you to put up your home or car as collateral, or find a guarantor willing to repay the loan if you can’t.

 Is it better to borrow from my bank?